Melbourn: Pubs

 Melbourn was much visited by travellers by the 17th century and is listed as having an inn in 1622.
-By the late 18th century the village supported three: the Dog, of unknown history, the Red Lion, that closed towards the end of the 19th century, and the Hoops, that closed in the early 20th century.
+By the late 18th century the village supported three: the Dog', of unknown history; the Red Lion, that closed towards the end of the 19th century, and the Hoops, that closed in the early 20th century.
 In 1865 the village had 11 inns and pubs, including the Black Horse, the Star, the White Lion, the Anchor, the Carriers Arms and the Red Cow.
 The Rose Inn and the Coach and Horses opened in around 1850.
 The oldest of the two present public houses is the Dolphin, which dates from 1818.
-The other is the Black Horse.